milvus-io/milvus-docs/site/en/reference/data_migration.md

 ## Step 4: Download and start Milvus v0.10.3

-Download and run a Milvus v0.10.3 docker image using the same mapping path settings defined in Step 1, Part 4:
+Download and run a Milvus v0.10.3 docker image using the same mapping path settings as in the current version:

 ```
 docker pull milvusdb/milvus:0.10.3-cpu-d091720-f962e8